 ‘Practical men who believe themselves to be quite exempt from any intellectual influences are usually the slaves of some defunct economist’.
 Practical men, say, like Bob Diamond.
-You can’t get much more practical than a man of limited intellect who takes from his place of work £17m a year, less a bit for having led a banking operation now officially recognized for its lack of ‘skill, care and diligence’, not to mention its apparently criminal fixing of international money markets.
+You can’t get much more practical than a man of limited intellect who takes from his place of work £17m a year, less a bit for having led a banking operation now officially recognized for its lack of ‘skill, care and diligence’, not to mention its criminal fixing of international money markets.
 Bob, himself, admitted his favourite economist is none other than Milton Friedman of the Austro-Chicago school of laissez faire, free marketeers.

 Friedman’s influence still dominates government, finance and business, not just billionaire bankers.
 When he first came to the fore it was as a monetarist.
-The way to small government and light touch regulation was to grant maximum freedom within a tightly controlled framework: the quantity of money in circulation.
+The way to a small government and light touch regulation was to grant maximum freedom within a tightly controlled framework: the quantity of money in circulation.
 According to Friedman ‘too much money chasing too few goods’ would inevitably cause inflation.
 With Thatcher and Reagan, that simple aphorism replaced the Keynesian economics that had ruled since the second world war.
 But it didn’t work.
 There were too many unknowns about the quantity of money and the velocity of its circulation, and that rendered monetarist policy ineffective.
 Friedman himself expressed his disappointment at the ineffectiveness of monetarist policy.

 Undeterred in his pursuit of laissez faire, Friedman advocated minimised flat rates of income tax.
 These, he argued, would actually be quite lucrative for government since if rates were sufficiently low the wealthy would no longer find it worth their while to pursue elaborate tax avoidance and evasion strategies.
 He later had to admit that he had been wrong about that as well.